Advanced Claude Code Skills

 Architecture Benefits

 This means you can theoretically mount unlimited knowledge bases on Claude.
 As long as your Description is accurate, it only pulls knowledge when needed and never wastes idle Context.
-For developers who obsess over token efficiency, this is a game-changer.
+The description acts as the gate — idle skills cost zero context.

 Hands-On: Building a Skill from Scratch